-Consider for a moment the scope of private, personal information accessible to virtually any clever, computer literate person with an Internet connection and you’ll begin to understand why it is expedient to minimize your vulnerability.
+Protecting your privacy has never been more important.
+Consider for a moment the scope of private personal information accessible to anyone virtually.
+Any clever computer literate person with an Internet connection can access your information.
+Once you understand that you’ll begin to understand why it is expedient to minimize your vulnerability.

 - Plastic trails.
-Every time you hand a retail or grocery store clerk your bank debit card, credit card, or savings club card, you are leaving a detailed account of your buying habits that may be sold to other marketers.
+Every time you hand a retail or grocery store clerk your bank debit card you are leaving a trail.
+This leaves a detailed account of your buying habits.
+All this information may be sold to other marketers.

 - Just say, “No!”
-In order to track sales and marketing demographics, many retailers have gotten into the habit of asking all customers for their phone numbers or other personal information at the checkout counter.
+In order to track sales and marketing demographics, many retailers ask customers for their phone numbers.
+Also they ask for other personal information at the checkout counter.
 Remember, you have every right to refuse to divulge personal information, no matter how insistent the clerk may be.

 - Use the tools to protect yourself.
 To block potential telephone, pager and cellular intruders, request security codes (either a number or a password) for your accounts and do not reveal them to anyone.